-NYRR’s coaching staff have written national bestsellers about running, made the Olympic Trials a total of six times, set national masters records, coached teams to high school and college championships, and designed coaching programs that have helped thousands of ING New York City Marathon entrants get to the next level.
-They’re available for training advice and support in running classes and weekly online live chats; also, purchasers of the Official TCS New York City Marathon Training Plan get access to their expertise via online e-coaching.
+NYRR’s coaching staff have written bestsellers about running, made the Olympic Trials, set national masters records, coached teams to high school and college championships, and designed coaching programs that have helped thousands of New York City Marathon entrants and other runners get to the next level.
+They’re available for training advice and support in Running Classes, via weekly Facebook live chats, and via e-coaching (for purchasers of some llevles of our marathon and half-marathon training plans).
 Read the coaches’ capsule résumés below.

 There's no other runner quite like you—and no one understands that quite like a coach.
 NYRR coaches don't subscribe to a one-size-fits-all philosophy.
 We'll help you develop a customized wellness program that allows you to improve at your own pace to achieve any goal.